MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enables the web capture feature in Microsoft Edge that allows users to capture web content and annotate the capture using inking tools.
+  Enables the web capture feature in Microsoft Edge that allows users to capture web and PDF content, and annotate the capture using inking tools.
+Starting with Microsoft Edge version 107, users can also perform visual image search on the captured content.

 If you enable this policy or don't configure it, the Web capture option shows up in the context menu, Settings and more menu, and by using the keyboard shortcut, CTRL+SHIFT+S.
 If you disable this policy, users can't access the web capture feature in Microsoft Edge.